ides3rt/firefox/README.md

 My settings though text file is in `doc/addons-privacy`.

 Search engine:\
-`searX` is the go to, but it's very slow on Asia.\
+`searX` is the go to, but you need to host instance yourself.\
 `DDG-Lite` is the best alternative if you care about privacy, but it's very ugly ui.\
 `DDG` is the best for someone that kinna chill about privacy.\
 `Startpage` is Google likes sg, but it's history of tracking users, you may want to "[fix](https://github.com/arkenfox/user.js/wiki/4.2.2-uBlock-Origin#small_orange_diamond-filters)" it.